New Search Printable Summary Slide Show Report Error

 Key ID Features:

-Stems unbranched, usually <3m tall; leaves linear, up to 120cm long x 9cm wide; female inflorescences clustered in "ears" above a few of the leaves in the midsection of the plant, between the stem and leaf sheath, tightly covered by bracts called husks; male inflorescences or "tassels" form at apex of the stem ends; grains called "kernals" are arranged on a "cob".
+Course textured grass with culms usually <3m tall; leaves linear, up to 120cm long x 9cm wide; female inflorescences clustered in "ears" above a few of the leaves in the midsection of the plant, between the stem and leaf sheath, tightly covered by bracts called husks; male inflorescences or "tassels" form at apex of the stem ends; grains called "kernals" are arranged in rows on a "cob".

 Habit: